Where can I find SMA redemption timeframes?

 Our Target Market Determination states SMAs are for advised clients only.
 If an SMA account holder becomes unadvised, they can continue holding the SMA but they will no longer be able to process any further applications for the SMA (including via automated plans).

-They have the option to manually sell down by contacting live chat to speak with an adviser consultant Monday to Friday, 8am to 7pm Sydney time.
+They have the option to manually sell down by contacting us via chat to speak with an adviser consultant.

 Chat to us on Adviser Online